RoysamLab/whole_brain_analysis/README.md

 - Cell status

 ## Setup:
-Whole brain analysis pipeline depends on the following python libraries:
+The pipeline is supported for *Windows* and *Linux* with CUDA-enabled GPU and enough RAM depending on the dataset size.

+### Python Dependencies
 - numpy
 - scipy
 - pandas